instileweb/wp-feed-filter/README.md

 3. Activate the plugin on the WordPress Plugin Dashboard

+# License

-# The plugin Wp feed filter is licensed under the GPL v2 or later.
+The plugin Wp feed filter is licensed under the GPL v2 or later.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as published by the Free Software Foundation.